 LiveText, a web-based software application, is a tool designed to assist students with course assignments and portfolio collection and to assist professors with grading and assessment.
-Each BCF student (oncampus, distance site, and online) is required to purchase an account with LiveText.
-This one account will cover all BCF courses for five years.
-Teacher Education majors must purchase the "Field Experience Edition."
-All other students should purchase the "Standard Edition."
+Each BCF student (on-campus and online) is required to purchase an account with LiveText.
+This one account will cover all BCF courses for seven years.
 Various courses in each major will include LiveText Key Assignments.
-ADMISSIONS